polkadot-js/api/docs/README.md

 The API provides application developers the ability to query a node and interact with the Polkadot or Substrate chains using Javascript.
 Here you will find documentation and examples to get you started.

 ::: tip Getting started & Examples
 [Jump right in](/start/) and get an overview on using the API in your projects, from installation all the way through to making it do magic.
-Already understand how things work and just want the examples?
+Have things working and want tips?
+The [cookbook](/cookbook/) provides some tips and tricks.
+Getting started and want some full examples?
 [The ApiPromise examples](/examples/promise/) provide some basic examples.
 :::

 ## The Polkadot Project